Kunull/Writeups/docs/Lord of SQLInjection/orc.md

 [!]
 Final payload: ?pw=095a9852
 ```

-Now, we can provide password URI:
+Now, we can provide password URI parameter:

 ```
 ?pw=095a9852